rdfio/RDFIO/README.md

 Installation
 ------------

-**Please note:** RDFIO is not yet updated to work with SMW 2.5.x, so you have to use 2.4.x at the moment!
+**Please note:** RDFIO does not yet work with anything later than MW 1.26.x and SMW 2.4.x.

 ### Vagrant box